 It’s not just precious stones that can be found under your feet in the UK.
 Over the centuries, there have been a number of gold mines within our shores, and one of the most interesting is the Dolaucothi Gold Mine near Llanwrda, Wales.
 The Dolaucothi Estate to which the mine belongs is now owned by the National Trust, but historically the area was first mined for gold during the Bronze Age, and is known to have been used by the Romans.
 In fact, this is the only known Roman gold mine in the UK, although it is believed there are other undiscovered archaeological sites yet to be charted.

 The early Romans on this site would have used very basic hand tools to mine their tunnels here and work would have been slow and laborious.
-As well as tunnelling underground, there’s evidence that the Romans used aqueducts to carry water to storage tanks at the mining site.
+As well as tunneling underground, there’s evidence that the Romans used aqueducts to carry water to storage tanks at the mining site.
 This water would then have been suddenly released to wash dirt, soil and debris away from the bedrock in order to reveal possible veins of gold worthy of further prospecting.

 The mine was still in regular use right up until 1938, and the area was left to the National Trust in 1941.
 The mine has largely been an archaeology site and tourist attraction since then, though if you visit the area you should pay a visit to the nearby River Cothi where if you pan for gold you may just be lucky enough to find something small glimmering among the rocks.

 If you visit, you’ll be able to take an underground tour of the mine (between March and November) and see for yourself the tunnels dug by the Romans, and where the Victorians later used explosives to aid their hunt for this precious metal.
-Whilst gold is no longer mined on this site, visitors will be able to browse a selection of jewellery pieces made from Clogau Gold in the gift shop.
+Whilst gold is no longer mined on this site, visitors will be able to browse a selection of jewelry pieces made from Clogau Gold in the gift shop.
 Whilst the Clogau gold mine in north-west Wales is more widely known, it is also not currently active and hasn’t been since 1998.
-These jewellery pieces are made with what little is left of their rapidly diminishing stocks.
+These jewelry pieces are made with what little is left of their rapidly diminishing stocks.

-SHOP GOLD JEWELLERY
+SHOP GOLD JEWELRY

 Found: Suffolk Coastline, England